minicom

 Default parameters at startup.

 If one of the entries is left blank, it will not be used.
-So if you don't care about locking, and don't have a getty running on your modemline, entries B -
+So if you don't care about locking, and don't have a getty running on your modemline, entries B - D should be left blank.

 Modem and Dialing

 Here, the parameters for your modem are defined.
 I will not explain this further because the defaults are for generic Hayes modems, and should work always.
+This file is not a Hayes

-This file is not a Hayes tutorial :-) The only things worth noticing are that control characters can be sent by prefixing them with a '^', in which '^^'
+tutorial :-) The only things worth noticing are that control characters can be sent by prefixing them with a '^', in which '^^' means '^' itself, and the '\' character must also be

-don't have much to do with the modem but more with the behaviour of minicom itself:
+doubled as '\\', because backslash is used specially in the macro definitions.
+Some options however, don't have much to do with the modem but more with the behaviour of minicom it

 M - Dial time